Fire Safety Plans - Ontario

 After participating in this course, you will be able to:

 - Assess the role and responsibility of the owner in developing and implementing a fire safety plan.

 - Discover the fire safety plan requirements for use, occupancy, resources and life safety systems.

 - Interpret how to conduct an audit of the building and human resources so that all objectives of a fire safety plan are addressed.

 - Select the appropriate alternative measures in the event of inoperative life safety systems.

 - Analyze the fire safety plan to ensure it meets the requirements of the Ontario Fire Code.

 - Follow the process for having a fire safety plan

-The course will comprise of a lecture to maximize learning outcomes.
-Additionally, a question and answer period will be provided so participants will have the opportunity to receive expert answers to specific questions.
+The course will comprise a lecture to maximize learning outcomes.
+Additionally, a question-and-answer period will be provided so participants can receive expert answers to specific questions.